Skip to main content

 Does the sentence I received matter?+

-The actual sentence received matters for some purposes (e.g., IRPA s.36(1)(b) — actually sentenced to 6+ months), but the primary classification depends on the MAXIMUM sentence available under Canadian law, not what was actually imposed.
+The actual sentence received can matter for some purposes (for example, under IRPA s.36(1)(a) a term of imprisonment of more than six months imposed for a Canadian conviction), but the primary classification generally depends on the MAXIMUM sentence available under Canadian law, not what was actually imposed.

 Related Tools & Guides